johnwmillr/LyricsGenius/README.md

 ```

 ### Tests
-At the moment we're using Python's own `unittest` for the unit tests, but will probably migrate to `pytest` in the future.
+At the moment we're using Python's own `unittest` for the unit tests but will probably migrate to `pytest` in the future.

 The unit tests require some setup before running.
 These tests interact with Genius and therefore require a network connection.
 Furthermore, some of the tests try creating, manipulating, and finally removing annotations, but in case of an unforeseen failure in those tests, you might end up with some annotations on your profile that you can delete later manually.
 You'll need to set the following environment variables: